vbookshelf/W2H-Web-2-Home/README.md

 By default, your home network blocks anything on the internet from coming in.
 With w2h, every few seconds your computer (home server) sends an outgoing request to your website (web server) to see if you've left any messages, commands or files.
 This allows your home server to receive instructions without compromising the security of your network.
 In other words, when you issue an instruction via your website, the instruction does not immediately go to your home server.
 It waits until your home server calls in and collects the instruction.

 Token based access control:<br>
 To ensure that only you can access your website, w2h uses a simple token based access control system.
-You define the token in your code.
+You define the token in your code (allowed_tokens.json).
 When you visit the website you are prompted to enter the token.
 If the token you entered matches the token defined in your code, the system gives you access.
 The token you entered is then stored in your web browser - this enables you to be logged in automatically the next time you visit.

 <br>